go-eden/slf4go/README.md

 ## Use Your Own Logger

-You can create your own logger for other purposes:
+You can create your own `Logger` for other purposes:

 ```go
 log1 := log.GetLogger() // Logger's name will be package name, like "main" or "github.com/go-eden/slf4go" etc